danielsaidi/nextra/README.md

 [![](https://img.shields.io/nuget/dt/NExtra.svg)](https://www.nuget.org/packages/NExtra/)

 NExtra is an open-source library that contains extended functionality for the .NET Framework.
-I continously add things that I create in the various projects I work with, if I find that they are relevant enough for others and general enough to be reusable in other projects.
+I continously add things from my various .NET projects, if I find that they are relevant enough.

-If I add stuff that I find on a blog or other web resources, I include a link to the original implementation in the source code.
+If I add stuff that I find on blogs or other web resources, I include links to the original implementation.

 Web resources